 Skin rashes, rapid or sluggish heartbeats, difficulty breathing, fainting spells, bruises or unusual bleeding, and low sodium levels in the body are some severe and uncommon adverse effects that could occur.
 Even though allergic responses are uncommon, they are possible.
 They can be lethal and call for immediate medical care.
 If you see any of these symptoms, go to the doctor immediately.

 Another dangerous side effect of trazodone that can result from overdose is priapism, a severe condition in which the penis or clitoris persists in an erect state for a lengthy period.
 (18) Sometimes, priapism can lead to impotence or a permanent loss of erectile function.
-Patients should be made aware of the possibility of priapism and instructed to discontinue the drug immediately.
+Patients should be informed of the possibility of priapism and instructed to discontinue the drug immediately.

 - If you have any allergies, let your doctor know before administering trazodone.
 Inactive components in this medication can trigger allergic reactions or other complications.